ClareBee/AngularHeroesTutorial/README.md

 HttpClient = all methods return an RxJS Observable of something To catch errors, "pipe" observable result from http.get() through an RxJS catchError() operator.

+RxJS Subjects

+switchMap() preserves the original request order while returning only the observable from the most recent HTTP method call.